Take a Journey through American History

 Soon after gaining its independence, United States began to expand westward.
 The lands to the west of the Mississippi River were originally held by the Native American tribes.
 But as the new nation grew in size and population, it needed more resources such as land.
 So it expanded westward.

 In 1803, American government made the Louisiana Purchase.
 In this purchase, a huge parcel of land known as the Louisiana Territory was purchased from the French Emperor Napoleon Bonaparte.
-This land was purchased for $15 million and it immediately doubled the size of the United States.
+This land was purchased for $15 million and it immediately doubled the size of the United States and is an important milestone in American history.
 It also opened the door for American Westward Expansion.
 The expansion would not stop until United States reached all the way to the Pacific Coast.

 As United States expanded westwards, it came into conflict with the Native Americans who had been living in these lands for centuries.
 The Native Americans resented the white settlers who arrived in their territories, took over their lands, killed the animals so much that none were left, and disrupted their lives.